nomeski80/OGK.Tattoo/README.md

 I have added descriptions of all images to support with screen readers.

 # Technologies Used
-HTML, CSS , Codeanywhere, Github, Dev tools
+HTML, CSS , Codeanywhere, Github, Dev tools, cloudconvert.com to convert my images to webp.

 # Credits